 - We calculate Earnings Before Interest, Taxes, Depreciation, and Amortization-Real Estate ("EBITDAre") in accordance with the current NAREIT definition.
 NAREIT currently defines EBITDAre as net income/(loss) (computed in accordance with GAAP) adjusted for gains or losses from sales of property, impairment losses, depreciation on real estate assets, amortization on real estate assets, interest expense and taxes, along with the same adjustments for joint ventures.
 Some of the adjustments mentioned can vary among owners of identical assets in similar conditions based on historical cost accounting and useful-life estimates.
 EBITDAre is a non-GAAP financial measure and should not be viewed as an alternative to net income calculated in accordance with GAAP as a measurement of our operating performance.
 We believe that EBITDAre is helpful to investors as a supplemental performance measure because it provides a metric for understanding our results from ongoing operations without taking into account the effects of non-cash expenses (such as depreciation and amortization) and capitalization and capital structure expenses (such as interest expense and taxes).
 We also believe that EBITDAre can help facilitate comparisons of operating performance between periods and with other REITs.
 However, other REITs may not define EBITDAre in accordance with the NAREIT definition, or may interpret the current NAREIT definition differently than us; therefore, our computation of EBITDAre may not be comparable to that of such other REITs. - We calculate Core Earnings Before Interest, Taxes, Depreciation, and Amortization ("Core EBITDA") as Net loss (computed in accordance with GAAP) before interest, taxes, depreciation and amortization and removing any impairment losses, gains or losses from sales of property and other significant infrequent items that create volatility within our earnings and make it difficult to determine the earnings generated by our core ongoing business.
 Core EBITDA is a non-GAAP financial measure and should not be viewed as an alternative to net income calculated in accordance with GAAP as a measurement of our operating performance.
 We believe that Core EBITDA is helpful to investors as a supplemental performance measure because it provides a metric for understanding the performance of our results from ongoing operations without taking into account the effects of non-cash expenses (such as depreciation and amortization), as well as items that are not part of normal day-to-day operations of our business.
-Other REITs may not define Core EBITDA in the same manner as us; therefore, our computation of Core EBITDA may not be comparable to that of other REITs. - Presented net of related operating expenses incurred to earn such management fee revenue. - Dispositions include One Lincoln Park in Dallas, Texas, sold during the first quarter 2024. - Other investments include properties out of service for redevelopment or development projects, land, and recently completed redevelopment and development projects for which some portion of operating expenses were capitalized during the current and/or prior year reporting periods.
-The operating results from 222 South Orange Avenue in Orlando, Florida, and 9320 Excelsior Boulevard in suburban Minneapolis, Minnesota are included in this line item.
+Other REITs may not define Core EBITDA in the same manner as us; therefore, our computation of Core EBITDA may not be comparable to that of other REITs. - Presented net of related operating expenses incurred to earn such management fee revenue. - Dispositions include One Lincoln Park in Dallas, Texas, sold during the first quarter 2024. - Other investments include active or recently completed out-of-service redevelopment projects and land.
+The operating results from a portion of the The Exchange in Orlando, Florida, as well as One and Two Meridian and 9320 Excelsior Boulevard in suburban Minneapolis, Minnesota are included in this line item.